app-thedafeige/cpp/_pages/china-train-trip-guide.md

 - 12306 mobile app - "Railway 12306" (铁路 12306) (Official, English version available)
 - China Railway hotline - +86 12306 (Official, English service available)
 - automatic ticketing machines or ticketing counters at railway stations
-- and other 3rd party platforms (additional charges may apply, not recommended)
+- and other 3rd party platforms (Additional charges may apply, not recommended)

 Be advised that providing your **PASSPORT NUMBER** during the purchase, all train ticket orders require your travel documents.